Tyrone (song)

 "Tyrone" is a song recorded by American singer Erykah Badu during a concert in 1997.
 It was released as the lead single from her live album Live (1997) on October 27, 1997, by Kedar Records and Universal Records.
+She has performed this for encore during concerts, and many consider it to be her signature song.

 Released for airplay only, "Tyrone" was a moderate commercial success, peaking at number 62 on the US Radio Songs.
 However, it became Badu's third number-one single on the US R&B/Hip-Hop Airplay.

 Accolades

 Commercial performance

 "Tyrone" did not receive a commercial release in the United States, hence it was ineligible to enter the US Billboard Hot 100, as Billboard's rules at the time did not allow airplay-only songs to enter the main charts.
 It peaked at number 62 on the US Radio Songs, spending five weeks on the chart.
 It fared better on the urban charts, peaking atop the R&B/Hip-Hop Airplay and becoming her third number-one on the chart.
 The song debuted at number 39 on the Rhythmic Top 40, peaking at number 24 in its third week and spending a total of six weeks on the chart.
 Internationally, "Tyrone" charted only in the Netherlands, where it debuted at number 95 on the Dutch Single Top 100 and peaked at number 19 in its sixth week, charting for a total of 15 weeks.